| | | |

 Wraps

-of ethnic fusion in an every day sandwich.
-Cross those culinary
+fusion in an every day sandwich.
+Cross those

 Probably

-manufacturers have even started making more than just flour
+even started making more than just flour and

-and corn - you can now find different flavors, different colors,
+corn - you can now find different flavors,

-with tortillas; try soft low fat Greek pita breads, Indian
+stop with tortillas; try soft low fat Greek

-if you can not wrap it - just fold it over.
+And don't worry if you can not wrap it - just

 Week